Just-Some-Bots/MusicBot/_docs/using/running.md

 order: 13
 ---

+> **Notice:** MusicBot is provided under an [MIT License](https://github.com/Just-Some-Bots/MusicBot/blob/master/LICENSE).
+By using the software you agree to the terms of the License.

 ## How to Run

 First, make sure you have properly installed MusicBot by following one of the install